zenineasa/Joycast/ReadMe.md

 ```
 npm start
 ```
-4. A URL would appear on the terminal.
-Open that with your phone and enjoy the virtual joystick.
+4. A QR-code would appear on your screen.
+Scan it with your phone and enjoy the virtual joystick.
+5. (Optional) You can change the configuration of which keyboard is mapped to which joystick key.

 #